MUSTE-Project/MULLE/BACKLOG.md

 bindings into a seperate package/repo.
 When this is implemented we can change the upstream dependency.
 Please follow the discussion at [GF](https://github.com/GrammaticalFramework/GF/issues/47).

+Rename stack.yamls
+---
+The name ought to refer to the GHC version.